hpi-epic/pricewars/README.md

 172.29.0.1      marketplace producer consumer merchant
 ```

+Warning: There might be routing problems if the docker network (172.29.0.0/24) overlaps with your local network.
+If this is the case, change the ip address in `docker-compose.yml` under the `networks` entry.
+After that change the addresses in the host file (172.29.0.1) to your new docker host ip address.

 #### Cleaning up containers and existing state
 Run the following commands to run the platform in a clean state.